Battle of the Scheldt (1574): Background

-In April 1572 the cities of Flushing, Veere, and Arnemuiden, located on the island of Walcheren, had sworn allegiance to the Dutch prince.
+In April 1572, the cities of Flushing, Veere, and Arnemuiden, located on the island of Walcheren, had sworn allegiance to the Dutch prince.
 However, another city on the island, Middelburg, remained loyal to King Philip II of Spain, and as a result was besieged.
-After more than six months' worth of food, ammunition, and other materials began to run out the Spanish commander Sancho d'Avila made a second attempt to resupply the city by sea (his first attempt failed.
+After more than six months' worth of food, ammunition, and other materials began to run out, the Spanish commander Sancho d'Avila made a second attempt to resupply the city by sea (his first attempt failed.
 See Battle of Borsele).
 A third was turned back after Fort Rammekens was captured in August 1573 by a Dutch and English force.

 Commanded by Lodewijk van Boisot, Admiral of Zealand, the Dutch wanted to take on the Spanish fleet, and met up with another fleet under Vice Admiral Joos de Moor.
 At the same time a request was made to reinforce the besiegers around Middelburg.
 Having picked up sufficient troops which included a number of companies of English and Scots led by Colonel Thomas Morgan, they set out to find the Spanish fleet.

-Don Luis de Requesens y Zúñiga the second Spanish commander during the Dutch revolt decided to send out a naval force to destroy the Dutch rebels once and for all.
+Don Luis de Requesens y Zúñiga, the second Spanish commander during the Dutch revolt, decided to send out a naval force to destroy the Dutch rebels once and for all.
 In addition, once this was achieved, he hoped he could relieve the Spanish garrison at Middelburg.
 He ordered Don Julian di Romero and a Flemish admiral Gerard de Glymes to sail to Walcharen in the Scheldt estuary where the beggars operated.

-Don Julian di Romero, an able captain on land but had little experience in maritime affairs, a fact he reminded Zúñiga many times but his words went unheeded.
+Don Julian di Romero was an able captain on land but had little experience in maritime affairs, a fact he reminded Zúñiga of many times, but his words went unheeded.
 The fleet with the greatest part of the transports had already set sail but had not advanced farther than Bergen op Zoom.
-Zúñiga anxious for its fate had accompanied it as far as the Scheldt estuary.
+Zúñiga, anxious for its fate, had accompanied it as far as the Scheldt estuary.